 The Old Persian script

 The basic principle is this: there are separate signs for the vowels and consonants.
-Then the combination of almost each consonant and vowel is represented by a different sign.
+Then the combination of almost every consonant and vowel is represented by a different sign.

 The Middle Persian scripts